transilvlad/email-processor-challenge/readme.md

 ==

-This application sets up KumoMTA container to post inbound messages to a FastAPI container which in turn takes the RAW email and puts it in S3 and the metadata and queues it in SQS only to be picked up by a lambda function which inserts the metadata into DynamoDB.
+This application sets up KumoMTA container to post inbound messages to a FastAPI container which in turn takes the RAW email and puts it in S3 and then queues the metadata in SQS for processing via a lambda function which inserts the metadata into DynamoDB.

 How to test
 --